stelligent/lockdown/README.md

 2. Remove "lockdown" deny all IAM policy.
    * Deny all IAM policy is removed from all users and roles.
    * Deny all IAM policy is deleted.

+### `python lockdown --all`

+1. Lock all the things.
+   * NACLs.
+   * IAM Policies.

+2. Image all instances.
+   * All running instances are imaged.

+3. Disable public S3 access on all buckets.
+   * Add Private ACL to all buckets to disable all public reads and writes.
+   * This protects from data exfiltration and file warehousing.
+   * This is irreversible and must be restored manually, if necessary.

+4. Execute any forensic tooling via SSM.
+   * Capture running processes and system memory.

+5. Stop all running instances.
+   * Executes after ebs snapshot and ssm capture.
+   * Minimizes runtime charges.

+6. Report on Cloudtrail and Flowlogs status.
+   * If logs are available, print out location of logs.

+#### NOTE: This software will render your account unusable by anyone other than you.
+Please exec with care.